qTox/qTox/INSTALL.md

 [sourceforge.net](http://sourceforge.net/projects/mingw/files/Installer/).
 Make
 sure to install MSYS (a set of Unix tools for Windows).
 The following steps assume that MinGW is installed at `C:\MinGW`.
 If you decided to choose another location, replace corresponding parts.
+Select `mingw-developer-toolkit`, `mingw32-base`, `mingw32-gcc-g++`, `msys-base` and `mingw32-pthreads-w32` packages using MinGW Installation Manager (`mingw-get.exe`).
 Check that the version of MinGW, corresponds to the version of the QT component!

 ### Wget